-Mr Big I Am had a house, a starter home, Bella spent time there.
-He had bigger plans, and laid a deposit on a detached, a new build.
+Mr Big I Am had a house, a starter home, Laura spent time there.
+He had bigger plans and laid a deposit on a detached, a new build.
 He wanted my daughter to move in with him.

-The Big I Am doesn’t like to come home to an empty house, he doesn’t like to live alone.
+‘Mr Big I Am doesn’t like to come home to an empty house, he doesn’t like to live alone,’ Laura told me.

-Bella told us a strange thing: his parents were alive, and divorced.
-The Big I Am had sisters, a whole load of them.
+Laura told us a strange thing: his parents were alive, and divorced.
+Mr Big I Am had sisters, a whole bunch of them.

-Husband and I showed concern; alarm bells chimed.
-But, Daughter enjoyed the lifestyle; of The Big I Am, dismissed the tale of dead parents, said it was a misunderstanding.
+Husband and I showed concern, alarm bells chimed.
+But, Laura enjoyed the lifestyle Mr Big I Am provided.
+She dismissed the tale of dead parents, said it was a misunderstanding.
 Another lie brushed away into the cobwebs.

-The starter house was sold.
-The Big I Am’s new build was not ready, forcing him to move in with his very much alive Dad.
+Mr Big I Am’s starter house was sold, his new build was not ready forcing him to move in with his very much alive father.

 Husband and I planned to jet off abroad.
-Before suitcases left the house, Bella asked whether The Big I Am could stay in our home whilst we were away, to afford him a break from his dad.
+Before suitcases left the house, Laura asked whether Mr Big I Am could stay in our home whilst we were away, to afford him a break from his father.
 ‘No,’ we chirped, loud and clear.
-Husband added, ‘We don’t even know the lad.’
+Husband added, ‘We’ve not even met the lad.’

-We returned from the holiday, late at night tanned and tired.
-Bella jumped out of bed, ran downstairs to greet us, said how much she had missed us.
-She was covering her tracks.
+We returned from the holiday late at night, tanned and tired.
+Laura jumped out of bed, ran downstairs to greet us, said how much she had missed us.

-The Big I Am left clues of his weeks stay in our home, wanted it to be known that our daughter had betrayed us.
+Mr Big I Am had left clues of his weeks stay in our home.
+He wanted it known that our daughter had betrayed us.